Particular/docs.particular.net/samples/wcf/sample.md

 snippet: enable-wcf

-A channel factory is used to create a channel that can communicate with the locally exposed WCF service
+A channel factory is used to create a channel to communicate with the locally exposed WCF service

 snippet: wcf-proxy